Killing of Debanhi Escobar

 On 9 April 2022, Debanhi Susana Escobar Bazaldúa, an 18-year-old law student, disappeared from General Escobedo, Nuevo León, Mexico.
 Thirteen days later, on 22 April, her remains were found in a cistern of a motel in General Escobedo.
 The body had visible signs of violence.

-The killing of Escobar triggered unrest in Mexico after a picture of her standing on a road on the night of her disappearance went viral on social media.
+The killing of Escobar triggered unrest in Mexico after a picture of her standing on a road on the night of her disappearance went viral.
 The case, investigated by the Nuevo León prosecutor's office as a femicide, happened amid a crisis of missing women in Nuevo León and throughout Mexico.

 Escobar's killing shocked Mexican society and made international news.
-The disappearance case went viral on social media and sparked protests in Mexico.
+The disappearance case went viral and sparked protests in Mexico.
 The case is popularly known as the Debanhi Escobar Case (Caso Debanhi Escobar).